I tend to get a lot of email messages with different types of attachments. There are few things as frustrating

 The first step to regain access to a file that Outlook blocks is to determine why the file was blocked in the first place.
 Beginning with Microsoft Office 2000 Service Release 1, Microsoft designed Outlook to automatically block access to certain types of files that were deemed to be dangerous.
 Although Outlook automatically blocks a lot of file types, most of them are scripts or executable code.

 In most Exchange Server organizations, users probably won't need to download these types of files very often.
 If a user does have a legitimate business need to receive a file that Outlook blocks, he can have the sender either rename the file with a different extension or place it in a .zip file and resend it.
-You can also check out this list of
+You can also check out this list of file types that Outlook automatically blocks.

 I recommend that you keep it so that Outlook blocks risky file types; however, you can remove a certain type of file from the blocked list as needed.
 To do this, you must edit the Windows registry.
 As always, be sure to perform a full system backup before editing the registry.